-Transactions in foreign currencies would be translated to Naira at the appropriate rates of exchange ruling at the time they arise.
+Transactions in foreign currencies would be translated to Naira at the appropriate rates of exchange ruling when they arise.
 Foreign currency balances would be converted to Naira at the rate ruling on the statement of financial position date.

 7. Cash and cash equivalents